thoughtbot/ios-on-rails/book/iOS/api_client.md

 There are three different types of `NSURLSession` objects, including one that allows your app to continue downloading data even if the app is in the background.
 The type of a session is determined by its `sessionConfiguration`, but for simple API requests we only need to use the default session type.

-Declare a session property and a static app secret string above your `@implementation` inside `HUMRailsClient.m`.
+Declare a session property of the default `NSURLSession` class on your `HUMRailsClient`.
+We will also need a static app secret string and static root url string to communicate with our Rails app.
+Add these above your `@implementation` inside `HUMRailsClient.m`.

 	// HUMRailsClient.m

 	static NSString *const HUMAppSecret =
 	    @"yourOwnUniqueAppSecretThatYouShouldRandomlyGenerateAndKeepSecret";
+	static NSString *const HUMRootURL = @"https://humon-staging.herokuapp.com/v1/";

 	@interface HUMRailsClient ()